Filip Hammar and Fredrik Wikingsson: 2006–2007: The Kristallen awards and becoming more "folksy"

-2008–2010: Vem kan slå Filip & Fredrik and Söndagsparty
+2008–2010: Vem kan slå Filip and Fredrik and Söndagsparty

-Translates to "Who can beat Filip and Fredrik?"

-A Swedish version of ProSieben's Schlag den Raab, which first aired September 9, 2008 on Kanal 5.
+A Swedish version of ProSieben's Schlag den Raab, Vem kan slå Filip and Fredrik (Who can beat Filip and Fredrik?), which first aired 9 September 2008, on Kanal 5.
 Ingvar Oldsberg host the show and each week a contender selected by the audience compete against Filip and Fredrik in 15 games spread across three programs.
 The show ended after 9 episodes.
 In season 2 there was a new challenger for every program, competing in 11 games.
 This time the show was hosted by Felix Herngren.
 In season 3, Pontus Gårdinger is hosting the show.

-In 2009, Söndagsparty med Filip & Fredrik (Sunday Party with Filip and Fredrik), premiered.
-This talk show premiered on April 19 at 9 pm on Sweden's Kanal 5, and is one of the most expensive shows it has ever produced.
+In 2009, Söndagsparty med Filip & Fredrik (Sunday party with Filip and Fredrik) premiered.
+This talk show premiered on 19 April at 9 pm on Sweden's Kanal 5, and is one of the most expensive shows it has ever produced.
 Based in New York, the program features American and Swedish celebrities.
 The program itself is mostly in Swedish and the studio audience is made up of New York-based Swedes.
 Filip & Fredrik describe the show as "a little sweaty, a little naked, and a whole lotta soul".

 The first show featured Marilyn Manson and Jonas Gardell and confirmed future guests include television chef Tina Nordström, singer-songwriter Håkan Hellström, actor Mikael Persbrandt, as well as Joan Rivers and Martin Sheen.
-Recurring segments include skits with personalities from 100 Höjdare and ‘Reverend Hammar’ of the Universal Life Church exercising his newly acquired licence to perform wedding ceremonies on couples flown in from Sweden.
+Recurring segments include skits with personalities from 100 höjdare and Reverend Hammar of the Universal Life Church exercising his newly acquired licence to perform wedding ceremonies on couples flown in from Sweden.